AdvanceTechMedia/AdvanceTechPodcast/content/community.md

 <br></br>
 <img src="/img/sponsors/wsclogo.png" alt="drawing" style="width: 200px;"/>

 The [**Women’s Society of Cyberjutsu (WSC)**](https://womenscyberjutsu.org/?) is a 501(c)3 non-profit  passionate about helping and empowering women to succeed in the Cybersecurity field.
 They are a community of women supporting each other through every step of her career journey.
 Whether you're transitioning to cybersecurity, just entering the field, or are a seasoned vet, WSC's top-notch hands-on technical training and workshops provide the practical skills that translate into real world experience.
-Sponsor WSC and help train the next generation of cyber ninjas and build a pipeline to bridge the gender divide in cyber.
+Sponsor WSC and help train the next generation of cyber ninjas and build a pipeline to bridge the gender divide in cyber

 <br></br>